blackccpie/neurocl/README.md

 There is only one **_CONVNET_** implementation for now, based on a tensor abstraction class, using _Boost.ublas_ containers.

+As MLP was developped first, and emphasis was put on the CONVNET implementation, things are still managed a bit differently between these two architectures, but my plan is to factorize all possible things between them (solver, activation, loss function etc..) to have a common framework between them.

 The upcoming evolutions will also focus on optimizations dedicated to running neural network based algorithms on small low power devices, like the ARM based Raspberry Pi.

 I've been experimenting Neurocl on three main recognition/classification topics : mnist handwritten caracters recognition, automatic license plate recognition, and face recognition.